PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 expression | the value to return text | the value to match with the result

-## Execute If Expression Not Contain
+## Execute If Expression Not Match

-Executes an action if the specified expression not contain the given value.
+Executes an action if the specified expression not match the given value.

  <p> This is useful because of JavaScript preprocessing.
 It is used to generate commands like assertExpression and waitForExpression. </p>

 ### Usage

 `
-executeIfExpressionNotContain(action, expression, text)
+executeIfExpressionNotMatch(action, expression, text)
 `

 ### Parameters